umbraco/UmbracoDocs/13/umbraco-ums/developers/headless/headless-example.md

 ![]()

 {% hint style="info" %}
-As uMarketingSuite is licenced to individual domains, it requires the Host Header matches one of the registered licenced domains for personalisation and A/B Testing to work.
+uMarketingSuite is licensed to individual domains.
+It requires the Host Header to match one of the registered licensed domains for personalization and A/B Testing to work.
 {% endhint %}